starwarsfan/shadow-control/README.md

 # What it does

 Based on several input values, the integration handles the positioning of rolling shutters.
 To do so, the integration needs to be configured with the azimuth of the facade, for which the shutters should be controlled.
 Additionally, some offset and min-max values will be used to define the area within the facade is illuminated by the sun.
-If the sun is within that range and the configured brightness threshold is passed for a (also configurable) amount of time, the shutters will be positioned to prevent direct sunlight in the room.
+If the sun is within that range and the configured brightness threshold is exceeded for a (also configurable) amount of time, the shutters will be positioned to prevent direct sunlight in the room.

 The determined shutter height and tilt angle depend on the current brightness, configured thresholds, dimensions of your shutter slats, some timers, and more settings.
 The different timers will be activated according to the current state of the integration.